|FANS URGED TO CAST VOTES FOR BKH BOYS, GIRLS HEART OF A CHAMPION AWARD, VOTING WILL CLOSE ON APRIL 7

-Read about the winners of the inaugural HOC award, Trey Bryarly of Howland and Joey Tabachino of Cardinal Mooney:
+Read about the winners of the inaugural HOC awards, Trey Bryarly of Howland and Joey Tabachino of Cardinal Mooney for football and Evan Standohar of Girard and Stephanie Zupko of Struthers for basketball:

 Howland’s Trey Bryarly, Mooney’s Joey Tabachino named winners of first Betras, Kopp & Harshman Coach John Kopp Heart of a Champion Award